Kong/konnect-quickstart/config/consumers/ui/README.md

 # Add your first Consumer in the Konnect UI

 ## Video on how to create Consumer in the Konnect UI

-## Add your first Consumer using the Admin API
 <!--
 [![Adding new Consumer in KIC](./images/)](https://youtu.be/ "Adding new Consumerin KIC") -->

-## Add your first Consumer using the Admin API
+## Add your first Consumer using the the UI

 **Pre-Requisites**